Santa Monica Conservancy hosts annual Preservation Awards

 “Each year, there are incredible examples that we find of historic preservation across all these types of work,” said David Kaplan, a Board Member of the Santa Monica Conservancy who is also on the Awards Committee.

 One of the awards presented was the Cultural Resource Award, which went to the Belmar History + Art project.
 It provides a timeline of how the area developed and the racial impact.
-In the late 19th century, the first African Americans settled in Santa Monica in the Belmar Triangle, which is now occupied by the Civic Center.
-African Americans also lived in the neighborhoods by Philips Chapel Christian Methodist Episcopal Church at 4th and Bay Streets and north of Santa Monica High School.
+In the late 19th century, the first African Americans settled in Santa Monica.
+By the early 20th century African Americans lived in the neighborhoods by Philips Chapel Christian Methodist Episcopal Church at 4th and Bay Streets, north of Santa Monica High School and in the Belmar Triangle, which is now occupied by the Civic Auditorium and new park.

 However, as Santa Monica developed, these areas began to disappear due to discriminatory policies.
 In the 1950s, the Belmar neighborhood was demolished for the construction of the Civic Center.
 However, the history of Belmar was revitalized by an outdoor exhibition, which is located at the new sports field at Pico Boulevard and 4th Street.